-- Dragon Boat Festival – This festival occurs on the 5th day of the 5th month of the traditional lunar calendar, and in 2016 will take place on June 9.
+- Dragon Boat Festival – This festival occurs on the 5th day of the 5th month of the traditional lunar calendar.
 Its main celebration is at Bedok Reservoir where there is a race of Dragon Boats from all over the world.
 This is also a great time to enjoy traditional rice dumplings, which is why the festival is also known as ‘The Dumpling Festival’.

-- Ramadan – Ramadan, which will begin on June 6 in 2016, is a month-long celebration in the Muslim community that is celebrated robustly in Singapore.
+- Ramadan – Ramadan is a month-long celebration in the Muslim community that is celebrated robustly in Singapore.
 It includes night markets and the Geylang Serai neighborhood is beautifully lit up.
 During the day, food stalls typically serve only snacks, but at night there is a wide range of offerings at the Ramadan Bazaars.